How to choose a radar detector

 The Federal Communications Commission has dictated that police radar must operate on specific frequency bands: X-band, K-band, Ka-band, Ka wide-band, and Ka super wide-band.
 These bands range between 10.5 and 36 gigahertz.
 Some of these bands are more common than others, but you might encounter any of these at a given time.
 Some of these signals, such as X-band, use frequencies close to those of other devices you might come across near the road, such as garage door openers or microwave towers.
 These signals may be read as false alerts by radar detectors, depending on their sensitivity and selectivity.

-Ku-band radar, which is not indicated in the diagram, is used primarily in Europe and not often seen in the United States.
+Ku-band radar is used primarily in Europe and not often seen in the United States.
 Its frequency here is 13.45 GHz, as established by the FCC.
 Some companies do tout the ability of their detectors to track the Ku-band radar, despite its limited applications in America.

 Laser speed guns determine speed differently than radar guns.
 A series of light pulses is transmitted, and the difference in time between pulses and reflections is used to calculate speed.
 This all takes place at the speed of light.
 A single pulse typically requires only a few nanoseconds to transmit and return.